 South Creek...
 Paddling at Oscar Scherer State Park

 South Creek at Oscar Scherer State Park is a blackwater stream that flows into the Gulf of Mexico.
 The tidal flow creates both freshwater and saltwater influences.
 A big positive - motorized boats are not allowed within the park boundaries!
 This is a pleasant paddle upstream through the park and downstream to Blackburn Bay.
 The diverse habitat includes mangrove, leather ferns, and cabbage palm.
-(More photos and map below.)
+(Detailed map and photos below.)

 The South Creek picnic area has a restroom, pavilion and kayak/canoe launch which was recently rebuilt by the Friends of Oscar Scherer Park community organization, a great resource for the Park.
 Guided ranger paddling tours are conducted on Wednesdays.
 Campsites are also available along the creek.